Both Zambia and Zimbabwe offer their own views of the Falls

 In an ideal world, we would suggest you stay on one side of the Falls then cross via the Victoria Falls Bridge for to visit the Falls from the other side during your stay.
 This is easy to arrange either before you travel or whilst you are away, and full day tours covering both sides of the falls are immensely popular.

 There are a couple of things that you need to keep in mind when doing a tour that covers both sides of the Falls: firstly, you will need your passport as you will be crossing an international border; and secondly you will need to plan ahead to avoid paying mutiple visa entry fees.
 As both Zimbabwe and Zambia charge a single entry visa fee of US$ 30 to US$ 75 for most international visitors, clearly arriving in, say, Zambia then leaving to visit Zimbabwe for a day before returning to Zambia again could potentially mean paying for three visas.
 The solution to this is to get the combined Kaza UniVisa on your initial arrival into either Victora Falls Airport (Zimbabwe) or Livingstone Airport (Zambia).
-This visa costs US$ 50 and allows visitors to cross between Zimbabwe and Zambia as many times as they wish to over a 30 day period.
+This visa costs US$ 50 (subject to change) and allows visitors to cross between Zimbabwe and Zambia as many times as they wish to over a 30 day period.
 This visa is an excellent deal, although unfortunately you cannot pre-book it before you travel as it is only available on arrival.

 If you are able to spend at least a couple of nights at the Falls and arrange to do a full day tour that covers both sides, then the choice of which one to base yourself at will come down to personal preference and what fits better with the rest of your itinerary.

 The main airport on the Zimbabwean side is Victoria Falls Airport (code VFA), and this can be accessed by direct flights from Johannesburg, Cape Town, Windhoek and Nairobi.